 The heart of the festival are the International Festival Tastings at the Vancouver Convention Centre, where ~750 wines are available for sampling, with an additional ~170 wines available at trade tastings.
 The theme country or region has a special section of the tasting room, showcasing their wineries and style.
 The room also features regional tasting stations, food suppliers and industry exhibitors, including media and suppliers.
 Included in the price of each ticket is the opportunity to shop at the onsite BC Liquor Store where all wines served at the International Festival Tastings are available for purchase.

 Nearly 750 additional wines are served at special events orbiting the tasting room, including a gala dinner and auction, wine seminars, trade events, and food and wine pairing affairs at top Vancouver restaurants and hotels.

 The Vancouver International Wine Festival is produced by the Vancouver International Wine Festival Society, which has three mandates: provide an informative, educational and entertaining wine experience for public and trade; be a premier marketing opportunity for the wine industry and festival partners; and raise funds for the Bard on the Beach Theatre Society.

 Event prices range from $49 to $450.
 Ticket prices include wine, food (if it is a food event), gratuities, taxes and service charges.
-A limited number of tickets to the International Festival Tastings are available at discounted prices from early November to December 15 (or while supplies last); discounted passes also are available.
+A limited number of tickets to the International Festival Tastings are available at discounted prices from November 1 to December 15 (or while supplies last); discounted passes also are available.

 Bacchanalia Gala Dinner + Auction